 Since its inception, EBDI has been dedicated to providing affordable housing opportunities to legacy residents and new residents in Eager Park.
 When completed, the EBDI neighborhood will have an estimated 1,700 housing units and one-third will be affordable to homeowners and renters.

 EBDI is creating a loan and grant fund to support small and minority businesses and workforce development initiatives aimed at East Baltimore businesses, residents and community-based organizations.

 EBDI is working with local partners to decrease the Digital Divide in Eager Park and the surrounding East Baltimore communities.
 EBDI aims to increase residents’ access to broadband internet, computers and technology educational opportunities.

-Hiring East Baltimore and Baltimore City Residents.
-EBDI set and achieved higher participation targets for minority-, women- and locally-owned companies than ever before.
+EBDI is dedicated to increasing hiring opportunities for East Baltimore and Baltimore City residents.
+EBDI has also set and achieved higher participation targets for minority-, women- and locally-owned companies than ever before.
 Economic inclusion at all levels of development is a bedrock principle of EBDI.

 EBDI is collaborating with local artists and the Eager Park community to bring vibrancy and cultural inclusion to the neighborhood.
 The core pillars of our Public Arts & Placemaking workgroup are: Celebration of Local History, Community and Social Justice.